meet-projects/Y1-Summer-Labs/07. Dictionaries Lab/README.md

 Run the test.
 - If it passes:
-    - You can go on to try the bonus problems at the bottom of the lab.
+    - You can go on to try the challenges problems.
 Be sure you don't change any of the code you already wrote!
     - When you're done, make sure to submit the lab with the `Submit` button on the top right.
 - If it fails:
     - Review the lab to see if you missed any steps.
 You need to follow the steps _exactly_ to pass.
     - If you have questions, ask a classmate, or call over an Instructor or TA!

-## Bonus Problems:

-1. Complete the previous incomplete labs (if any).

-##### Great job on completing the bonus problems section!
-###### Make sure your code is saved in Repl.it